wp-plugins/update-message/readme.txt

 * Dutch (Netherlands) translation provided by MichaelWijnands
 * Polish (Poland) translation provided by Kajaczek
 * Portuguese (Portugal) translation provided by PedroNave
+* Chinese (People's Republic of China) translation provided by wensonjo

 = Features of the framework =